tago-SE/wc3statsbot/README.md

     npm install

-2. A known issue is that some dependencies might not be installed correctly, if so you will have to do that yourself, example:

-    npm install dateformat --save

-3. Now you need to give the bot the necessary permissions (or if lazy, and dont care about security type. "chmod 777 -R /path/to/folder/*")
+2. Now you need to give the bot the necessary permissions (or if lazy, and dont care about security type. "chmod 777 -R /path/to/folder/*")

-4. To run the bot go to the folder and type one of the following commands
+3. To run the bot go to the folder and type one of the following commands

     node main.js
     npm start